New-Account-5728415/KSP-MGA-Planner-K90/README.md

     - `config.yml` stores the global configurations of the tool.
 These parameters may need to be changed depending on the characteristics of the solar system (e.g. duration of a day, camera clip distances for large solar systems...).
-    - `bodies.yml` stores the description of each bodies in the solar system.
+    - `bodies.yml` stores the description of each body in the solar system.
 It must rigorously follow the template format.
 If your solar system uses Kopernicus configuration files, you can directly convert them into a `bodies.yml` file via [this page](https://krafpy.github.io/KSP-MGA-Planner/tools/cfg-to-yml/).
 3. Add an entry to `data/systems.yml` for your solar system.
-4. **Test the tool** locally with your system (run the tool on a local HTTP server), check for the coherence of results and ingame feasibility.
+4. **Test the tool** locally with your system (run the tool on a local HTTP server, e.g. with [VSCode's Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)), check for the coherence of results and ingame feasibility.
 5. Create a pull request to this repository.